hodaa/voucher_pool/README.md

 # Voucher Pool Microservice

 ## General description
-The voucher pool microservice was developed using lumen 5.6, Bootstrap 4 and jQuery libraries Dynatable for dynamic tables and datepicker.
+The voucher pool microservice was developed using lumen 5.6, Bootstrap 4 and jQuery libraries like datepicker.

 Postman was used to test the API calls.